Unidentified539/git-auto-push/README.md

-Disclaimer: This does not work on windows on linux <
+Disclaimer: This does not work on windows